dogweather/forkful/content/en/python/getting-started/starting-a-new-project.md

 weight: 1
 ---

-## What & Why?

-Starting a new project in Python is about setting up a structured, maintainable framework from the outset.
-Programmers do this to ensure that their code is easy to read, debug, and collaborate on, especially as the project and the team working on it grow over time.

 ## How to:

 ### Create a Virtual Environment
 A virtual environment is a self-contained directory that contains all the necessary executables to use the packages that a Python project would need.
 It is advisable to create a virtual environment for each project to avoid conflicts between project dependencies.
 Use the `venv` module, which is part of the standard Python library.